modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-apendix.md

 **Ph1901** to Wilhelm Conrad Röntgen “in recognition of the extraordinary services he has rendered by the discovery of the remarkable rays subsequently named after him”.

 No Nobel Lecture was delivered.

 MLA style: Wilhelm Conrad Röntgen – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 23 Dec 2023. <https://www.nobelprize.org/prizes/physics/1901/rontgen/facts/>

+***

 **Ph1903** to Antoine Henri Becquerel “in recognition of the extraordinary services he has rendered by his discovery of spontaneous radioactivity” and to Pierre Curie and Marie Curie, née Sklodowska “in recognition of the extraordinary services they have rendered by their joint researches on the radiation phenomena discovered by Professor Henri Becquerel”.

-*On Radioactivity, a New Property of Matter* by Becquerel.
+NOBEL LECTURE: *On Radioactivity, a New Property of Matter* by Becquerel.

 MLA style: Henri Becquerel – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. https://www.nobelprize.org/prizes/physics/1903/becquerel/lecture/

-*Radioactive Substances, Especially Radium* by Pierre Curie.
+NOBEL LECTURE: *Radioactive Substances, Especially Radium* by Pierre Curie.

 MLA style: Pierre Curie – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. <https://www.nobelprize.org/prizes/physics/1903/pierre-curie/lecture/>

-(No Lecture was delivered by Mme.
-Curie)
+No Lecture was delivered by Mme.
+Curie

 MLA style: Award ceremony speech.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Fri.
 23 Jun 2023. https://www.nobelprize.org/prizes/physics/1903/ceremony-speech/

+***

 **Ph1906** to Joseph John Thomson “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”.

-*Carriers of Negative Electricity* by Thomson.
+NOBEL LECTURE: *Carriers of Negative Electricity* by Thomson.

 MLA style: J.J.
 Thomson – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. <https://www.nobelprize.org/prizes/physics/1906/thomson/lecture/>